Submission Preparation Checklist

 3. Preparation of Your Paper

-Your contribution may be prepared in Open Office or Microsoft Word.
+Your contribution may be prepared in Microsoft Word document(doc, docx).

 3.1 Structuring Your Paper